Lucas Paquetá

+Paquetá began his career in 2007 with Flamengo, where he won the 2016 Copa São Paulo de Júniores title.
+After being promoted to the senior team in 2016, he moved to Europe in 2019 to join Italian giants AC Milan, where he played for two seasons.
+He then joined French club Lyon, and in 2022 signed for English side West Ham United, winning the UEFA Europa Conference League in his debut season.

+Paquetá represented Brazil at the Copa América in 2019, 2021 and 2024, winning the 2019 tournament, and was also a part of their squad for the 2022 FIFA World Cup.

 Club career

 Early career

 Lucas Paquetá arrived at Flamengo in 2007 at the age of 10.
-At the age of 15, he was very technically skilled but did not have the physicality of other players his age (he was only 5 ft tall).
-By age 18, however, he had grown 27 cm (10.6 inches).
+By 15, he was very technically skilled but did not have the physicality of other players his age (he was only 5 ft tall).
+By 18, however, he had grown 27 cm (10.6 inches).
 With the Flamengo youth team he won the 2016 Copa São Paulo de Júniores title, the most important youth tournament in Brazil.
-Alongside other standout players Léo Duarte, Felipe Vizeu and Ronaldo, Lucas was promoted the club's professional team right after the competition.
+Alongside other standout players Léo Duarte, Felipe Vizeu, and Ronaldo, Lucas was promoted to the club's professional team right after the competition.

 Flamengo

 In March 2016 Paquetá got promoted to Flamengo's professional team and signed a contract extension until 2020.
 On 5 March 2016, Lucas debuted as a starter in a 3–1 win over Bangu in a 2016 Rio de Janeiro State League match.
 Paquetá scored his first professional goal on 19 February 2017 in a 4–0 victory against Madureira at the Estádio Raulino de Oliveira in Volta Redonda.

 Paquetá scored in both the 2017 Copa do Brasil final in a 1–1 draw against Cruzeiro at the Maracanã Stadium and in the 2017 Copa Sudamericana final against Independiente, also a 1–1 draw in the Maracanã.
 In both matches, Flamengo were defeated and were runners-up to their opponents in the competitions.
 In the Copa Sudamericana final, he was named the best Flamengo player in the match.
-He finished 2017 being considered by fans to be, alongside Juan, the highlight of Flamengo.
+He finished 2017 considered by fans to be, alongside Juan, the highlight of Flamengo.

-In the 2018 Campeonato Carioca, Lucas Paquetá was chosen as the best left-winger of the tournament and was the only Flamengo player selected to the team of the tournament.
+In the 2018 Campeonato Carioca, Lucas Paquetá was chosen as the best left-winger of the tournament and was the only Flamengo player selected for the team of the tournament.